Connect with us

 Yet they have unquestionably failed to produce when it matters.
 The only conclusion is that they lack the big-game bottle to close out titles and win decisive games.

-It happens. is ‘s record goalscorer but rarely produces on the greatest stage.
+It happens.
+Wayne Rooney is England’s record goalscorer but rarely produces on the greatest stage.
 Pauleta, the ex-Portugal striker, was a formidable poacher, who finished his career with 47 international goals, yet his sole contribution in major tournaments was a hat-trick against Poland in 2002.

 Surely, though, Derby’s players don’t want to be remembered as talented flops.
 And the truth is they may never have a better chance to ditch that reputation.